shawsers/not-for-use/ER/README.md

 #### Step 1
 - Connect to your OpenShift Cluster via command line (copy login command and paste the token).
 Once connected to your cluster run oc adm command replacing "YOUR_PROJECT_HERE" with the project/namespace that you deployed Turbo into.
-[Step 1 file is here - use the "copy raw contents" button on the top right of the file to copy the contents](https://github.com/shawsers/random/blob/main/ER/Step1-oc-adm.yaml)
 ```
 oc adm policy add-scc-to-group anyuid system:serviceaccounts:YOUR_PROJECT_HERE
 ```